-But First, What is Preschool?
+What is Preschool?

 Preschool can come in many forms, but preschool is an educational environment created to foster the growth and development of young children.
 Most preschools target many developmental domains, including social-emotional, cognitive, and motor development.
 They vary in their day length (half day, full day) as well as philosophies and methodologies, so you should research to determine which fits your child best.
 Some common preschool teaching philosophies include:

 When kids start preschool can vary, but it is often somewhere between 2.5 and 3.5 years old, depending on the school.

 How Do You Know When Kids Are Ready for Preschool?

 But how do you know if your child is ready?
 That’s a tricky question.
 No child will be 100% “ready.”
 Even the most independent children might have trouble separating from you on the first day.
 And the most social of children might have trouble figuring out how to make friends when they start preschool.

 However, you can generally look at where the child is.
 Some children are home with a caregiver, some are in daycare full-time, and some attend a social group twice a week with a parent.
 So, you can look at your child in their current environment and ask questions such as:

 - Is my child showing a desire to explore more in their current environment?